Dual-Exhaust/Stockton-Esports-Bot/CONTRIBUTING.md

 Type "echo $DISCORD_TOKEN" to make sure it worked.
 You should see your token printed to the console.

 You should now be all set to start programming!

+# Contributions
+Any and all contributions are welcome as long as they follow the [code of conduct](https://github.com/Dual-Exhaust/Stockton-Esports-Bot/blob/master/CODE_OF_CONDUCT.md).
+Please submit a pull request to merge your contributions with the project.